pnminh/aws-solutions-architect-associate-notes-SAAC03/scalabily/ASG.md

 - key pair
 - [[SecurityGroup]]
 - block device mapping
-- can not be modified but must be swaped if already in use
+- can not be modified but must be swaped if already in use(immutable)

 ### [[EC2]] Tencacy
 - dedicated before other configs